jaakkopasanen/AutoEq/README.md

 Fourth target is the raw measurement data of Sonoma Model One headphone system as measured by Innerfidelity.
 This is an experiment in equalizing headphones to sound like other headphones.
-Sonoma Model One is reasonably neutrally tuned headphone and as such work as a quite good equalization target.
+Sonoma Model One is reasonably neutrally tuned headphone and as such works as a quite good equalization target.
 I personally prefer the modified SBAF-Serious target though. `innerfidelity/data/onear/Sonoma Model One/Sonoma Model One.csv`

 None of these targets have bass boost seen in Harman target responses and therefore a +4dB boost was applied for all